Battle of Wake Island: Japanese occupation

 Takasago Maru as a hospital ship in 1945.
 This was allowed to evacuate nearly a thousand people from Wake in June.

 In early 1944, Wake was largely cut off from resupply because the Allies Pacific campaign had moved past Wake, in particular, the Japanese base to the south in the Marshall Islands that had been resupplying Wake was captured in January 1944.
 By May 1944 the Japanese forces on Wake began rationing food, and the rationing became progressively more strict.
 Fishing, growing vegetables, bird eggs, and rats were important food supplies at this time, and sometimes tens of thousands of rats were eaten to stave off starvation.
+Ultimately, however, about 75% of the islands Japanese occupiers died.
 Their main resupply base was taken in the Allied Gilbert and Marshall Islands campaign, which created a supply issue for the garrison.
 The Japanese attempted resupply by submarine, but it was difficult to get supplies ashore.

 In June 1945 the Japanese hospital ship Takasago Maru was allowed to visit Wake Island, and it departed with 974 patients.
 It was boarded and checked both before and after the visit to confirm it was not carrying contraband, and the number of patients was confirmed; 974 Japanese were taken off Wake.
 On the way to Wake, it was stopped by the and on the way back from Wake it was stopped by to confirm it was carrying the patients.
-The condition was recorded first hand by the McDermut II, which reported that about 15% of the troops that were evacuated by the Japanese were extremely sick.
+The condition was recorded first hand by the McDermut, which reported that about 15% of the troops that were evacuated by the Japanese were extremely sick.

 The occupation is believed to have resulted in the extinction of a small flightless bird unique to the atoll, the Wake Island Rail.